Skip to main content

 A great deal of work has been completed to help reduce overflows in Kingston.
 There is still a lot we will do, as recommended in the recent Water and Wastewater Master Plans Update - including information on Pollution Prevention and Control Plans, and recommended projects to 2036 to reduce sewer overflows.

 Sewage overflows are a historic problem, passed on from generation to generation, along with the evolution of sewage collection and treatment.
-To help explain the problem of overflows, we're providing a background on how the sewer system evolved in the municipality and a discussion around the limitations of underground infrastructure.
+To help explain the problem of overflows, we're providing a background on how the sewer system evolved in the municipality and a discussion about the limitations of underground infrastructure.

 City of Kingston wastewater collection system evolution